SAP/transactional-storage-framework/README.md

 ## AccessController

-`AccessController` maps a record onto the current state of it; using the information, `AccessController` can tell the transaction if it can read or modify the record.
+`AccessController` maps a database object onto the current state of it; using the information, `AccessController` can tell the transaction if it can read or modify the database object.

 ## PersistenceLayer